-- (1) Applied to purchases of \$1 million or more that are redeemed within 12 months of their purchase. - (2) Other expenses are estimated for the current fiscal period. - (3) The cost of the Swap and the Commodity Pool does not include the fees and expenses of the CTAs included in the Swap and Commodity Pool.
-The returns of the Swap and the Commodity Pool will be reduced and its losses increased by the costs associated with the Swap and Commodity Pool, which are the fees and expenses deducted by the counterparty in the calculation of the returns on the Swap and Commodity Pool, including the management and performance fees of the CTAs.
-A performance fee for one or more managers represented in the Swap and Commodity Pool may be deducted from the return of the Swap and Commodity Pool even if the aggregate respective returns of the Swap and Commodity Pool are negative.
-These fees, which are not reflected in the Annual Fund Operating Expenses table, are embedded in the returns of the Swap and Commodity Pool and represent an indirect cost of investing in the Fund.
-Generally, the management fees and performance fees of the CTAs included in the Swap and Commodity Pool may range up to 1.50% of the Fund's allocated net assets and up to 20% of returns.
-Given the expected allocations, it is expected that management fees will be 0.75% of net assets and up to 20% of the returns, respectively.
-Such fees are accrued daily within the index and deducted from the Swap and Commodity Pool value quarterly. - (4) LoCorr Fund Management, LLC, the Fund's adviser (the "Adviser"), has contractually agreed to reduce its fees and/or absorb expenses of the Fund, until at least April 30, 2026, to ensure that Total Annual Fund Operating Expenses After Fee Waiver and/or Reimbursement (exclusive of any Rule 12b-1 distribution and/or servicing fees, taxes, interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expenses on short sales, swap fees, indirect expenses, expenses of other investment companies in which the Fund may invest, or extraordinary expenses such as litigation expenses and inclusive of offering and organizational costs incurred prior to the commencement of operations) will not exceed 1.83% of the Fund's daily average net assets attributable to each class of the Fund.
-These fee waivers and expense reimbursements are subject to possible recoupment from the Fund within three years following the date on which the fee waiver or expense reimbursement occurred, if the Fund is able to make the repayment without exceeding the expense limitation at the time of waiver and its current expense limitations and the repayment is approved by the Board of Trustees.
+- (1) Applied to purchases of \$1 million or more that are redeemed within 12 months of their purchase. - (2) Other expenses are estimated for the current fiscal period. - (3) LoCorr Fund Management, LLC, the Fund's adviser (the "Adviser"), has contractually agreed to reduce its fees and/or absorb expenses of the Fund, until at least April 30, 2026, to ensure that Total Annual Fund Operating Expenses After Fee Waiver and/or Reimbursement (exclusive of any Rule 12b-1 distribution and/or servicing fees, taxes, interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expenses on short sales, swap fees, indirect expenses, expenses of other investment companies in which the Fund may invest, or extraordinary expenses such as litigation expenses and inclusive of offering and organizational costs incurred prior to the commencement of operations) will not exceed 1.59% of the Fund's daily average net assets attributable to each class of the Fund.
+These fee waivers and expense reimbursements are subject to possible recoupment from the Fund within three years following the date on which the fee waiver or expense reimbursement occurred, if the Fund is able to make the repayment without exceeding the expense limitation at time of waiver and its current expense limitations and the repayment is approved by the Board of Trustees.
 This agreement may be terminated only by the Fund's Board of Trustees, on 60 days' written notice to the Adviser.